ericbulloch/kwmd/README.md

 `ls -lha /home/mike`

+## cat /etc/passwd

+If I can read the /etc/passwd file it also has information about users of the system and where their home directory is located.
+Once in a while the home directory of a user will not be in the /home folder.

 ## id

 The `id` command is one of the very first things I run when I login with a new user on a Linux machine.
 The group information that it provides lets me know what my attack surface is with this user.
 For example, sometimes in a capture the flag event, I'll run the `id` command and I'll get output that a user is in the adm group.
 This means that this user can read a lot of log files in the /var/log directory.
 Log files are full of useful information.